17 Time Travel Romance Books You Should Read

 11. A Handful of Time

-So she spends a lot of time alone in one of the smaller cabins at this lake where her mom spent her summers growing up.
+So she spends much time alone in one of the smaller cabins at this lake where her mom spent her summers growing up.
 She finds an old gold watch under the floorboards, and when she winds it, she goes back into the past, when her mother was twelve years old.

-She is invisible in the time that she travels back to, so she’s watching her mom rather than becoming friends with her.
+She is invisible when she travels back, so she’s watching her mom rather than becoming friends with her.
 But it’s a lovely family story, a coming of age story, and an excellent depiction of divorce for kids.
 So it’s multilayered, and you will love it.

 Author: Kit Pearson